NMFS-RADFish/boilerplate/examples/computed-form-fields/README.md

 Next, we'll define the main form component.
 To manage the data entered in the form, we initialize it with a `formData` state variable, which is an empty object.
 This state will dynamically store the values of the form fields as users interact with the form.

-The `setFormData` function allows us to update the state whenever an input changes, ensuring the form data is kept in sync.
+The `setFormData` function allows us to update the state whenever an input changes.
+This ensures the form data is kept in sync.

 ```jsx
 const ComputedForm = () => {